Kulieshova/Kulieshova/README.md

 > Running "cat about_me.txt"... ✅
 ```

 My name is **Nataliia**.
-I am a sophomore at UC Berkeley, double-majoring in Computer Science and Cognitive Science (Go Bears! 🐻).
+I am a junior at UC Berkeley, double-majoring in Computer Science and Cognitive Science (Go Bears! 🐻).
 I am passionate about machine learning, computational neuroscience, brain-computer interfaces, and all the other nerdy things.
 I am excited about using technology to make our world more inclusive to people with different cognitive and neurological abilities 🧠✨.
-In my free time, you'll find me either reading, running, baking, or writing for my STEM blog.
+In my free time, you'll find me either reading, swimming, running, baking, or writing for my STEM blog.
 Do you want to connect further?
 Shoot me an email!

 ### 💻 Skills Unlocked:
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=for-the-badge)